CPSC-383/aegis/docs/getting-started/client.md

 ![Move Cost](../assets/move_cost.png)

-Every grid has a move cost of one, which is why the dropdown menu and custom move cost starts at 2.
+Every cell has a move cost of one, which is why the dropdown menu and custom move cost starts at 2.
 If you don't want to use the values from 2-5, you can use the custom move cost to set a higher value.

-The higher the move cost, the darker the grid colour will become.
-This helps you easily identify the cost when your agents are moving through different grids.
+The higher the move cost, the darker the cell colour will become.
+This helps you easily identify the cost when your agents are moving through different cells.

 #### Stack Content Brush

-These objects can be placed on any grid except fire, killer and charging grids.
+These objects can be placed on any cell except fire, killer and charging cells.

 When you add an object to a stack, it will be placed at the bottom of the stack.